-A detailed post with links to other helpful resources and art tutorials with advice on how to approach digital art as a beginner– from hardware, to software, to workflow.
+A detailed post with links to other helpful resources and art tutorials with advice on how to approach digital art as a beginner–from hardware, to software, to workflow.
+Learning how to draw can be daunting, but hopefully this guide streamlines your study.

 Hardware for Digital Artists